Hujum

+Background

 Pre-Soviet traditions

 Veiling in Central Asia was intricately related to class, ethnicity, and religious practice.
-Prior to Soviet rule, Nomadic Kazakh, Kirgiz, and Turkmen women used a yashmak, a veil that covered only the mouth.
+Prior to Soviet rule, nomadic Kazakh, Kyrgyz, and Turkmen women used a yashmak, a veil that covered only the mouth.
 The yashmak was applied in the presence of elders and was rooted in Mediterranean and West Asian customs (see namus).

 Tatars emigrating from Russia were unveiled.
 Though Muslim, they had been under Russian rule since the 16th century and were in many ways people of the middle and upper classes.
-Only settled Uzbeks,Tajiks and people of Caucasus had strict veiling practices, which Tamerlane and Mongols supposedly initiated.
+Only settled Uzbeks, Tajiks and peoples of the Caucasus had strict veiling practices, which Tamerlane and Mongols supposedly initiated.
 Even among this population, veiling depended on social class and location.
 Urban women veiled with chachvon (face veil) and paranja (body veil), although the cost of the veil prevented poorer women from using it.
 Rural Uzbeks, meanwhile, wore a chopan, a long robe that could be pulled up to cover the mouth in the presence of men.